-Laura Antonini is an attorney and the Policy Director of #REPRESENT.
-She focuses on reforming deceptive practices law and class action litigation procedures.
+Laura Antonini was the Policy Director of #REPRESENT.
+She focused on reforming deceptive practices law and class action litigation procedures.
 Antonini has provided guidance on class action “best practices” and consulted with the European Union on their collective redress law.
 She also works on privacy, data collection, and automation issues.
 Previously, she was a staff attorney at Consumer Watchdog, where she focused on complex litigation in federal and state court, as well as on California insurance regulatory issues.
 As an attorney at the Law Firm for Non-Profits, Antonini advised nonprofit organizations on formation, governance, compliance, and tax matters.
 Her work has been featured in The Washington Post, The New York Times, Financial Times, Bloomberg Law, Law360, Gizmodo, Mercury News, The Hill, the Canadian Broadcasting Corporation, Insider Intelligence, and Law.com.
 She received her B.S. from University of California, Davis, in Environmental Biology and Management and her J.D. from Pace Law School with a certification in Environmental Law.
-You can email Laura at Laura@representconsumers.org.

 #REPRESENT fights to protect consumers against injustices that strip consumers of money, time, and personal information.

 REPRESENT is a project of the Consumer Education Foundation.
 The Consumer Education Foundation is a California nonprofit consumer advocacy organization incorporated in 1998 under United States Internal Revenue Code, 26 U.S.C. § 501(c)(4) as part of a settlement of a lawsuit.

 You can contact us at firstname.lastname@example.org